worthingtonse/client-prompts/CONTEXT/encryption-types-used-in-requests.md

 # Encryption Types used in the Request Headers

 ### ENCRYPTION RULES All SERVICES
 To make if more difficult for quantum computers to know when they have decrypted a Request Body, the Request Headers are not encrypted.
-Padding must often be added to the end of a body (before the terminating bytes) to make the body encryptable.
-Most documentation leaves this padding out of the protocol description but it should be there.
-Newer descriptions show the padding.

 ## Encryption rules about different parts of the request: